 Generally your entitlement to healthcare while abroad is not linked to National Insurance contributions.
-It is usually decided according to your UK 'residence' and 'ordinary residence' status - find out what these terms mean by following the link below.
+It is usually decided according to your UK 'residence' - find out what this term means by following the link below.

 For more information on how moving abroad or back to the UK may affect your benefits - and for guidance on health cover when abroad or returning to the UK - see the HM Revenue & Customs (HMRC) leaflet NI38 Social Security abroad.

 Going abroad - even for less than a tax year - can create gaps in your National Insurance contributions record.
 This may reduce the number of years that count towards your full State Pension and restrict certain state benefits when you return to the UK.

 Providing you qualify to make voluntary contributions while abroad, you can normally make up any gap in your National Insurance contributions record for the previous six tax years.
 If you are abroad or have been abroad and want to find out whether you have a shortfall, contact National Insurance Contributions & Employer Office - International Caseworker.

 Before deciding to pay voluntary contributions you should consider the Government's proposals for simplifying the future State Pension.
 These proposals, if approved by Parliament, will not affect anyone reaching State Pension age before the reforms are introduced in April 2016.

 Provided the earlier conditions are met you can pay voluntary Class 2 National Insurance contributions if you are employed or self-employed abroad (but not if you are employed and already paying Class 1 contributions).

 In order to pay voluntary Class 2 contributions you must either have been: